Like a lot of places in the world, Scotland suffers from over-tourism.

-Next time you plan a trip, instead of googling the ‘top ten things to do in Scotland’ – here is where to visit in Scotland instead.
+So, next time you plan a trip, instead of googling the ‘top ten things to do in Scotland’ – here is how to avoid the over-tourism in Scotland hotspots.

 It is time to let Glencoe go…